TransUrban-UAH/Cadastral_Classifier/en/index.markdown

 This plugin has been developed by Nikolai Shurupov, Ramón Molinero Parejo, Francisco Aguilera Benavente, Victor Rodríguez Espinosa and Ricardo Gascuñana Duro.

 ### Installation
-Users need to download the plugin, preferably from the official repository of QGIS, using the plugin manager of QGIS, type “Cadastral Classifier” in the search bar.
+Users need to download the plugin, preferably from the official repository of QGIS, using the plugin manager of QGIS, typing “Cadastral Classifier” in the search bar.
 Alternatively, it is possible to download it from the GitHub repository and add the file to the directory where the rest of the QGIS plugins are saved.
-This path is usually: `"*\QGIS\QGIS3\profiles\default\python\plugins"`
+This path is usually:

+`"*\QGIS\QGIS3\profiles\default\python\plugins"`

 ### Related